philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 #### Startup metrics

 I said we're thinking of us as an internal startup.
 Startups use metrics to know they are on the right track.
 This looked especially important to us.
-As we started the activity by ourselves, we thought we had to 'prove' that we were productive.
+As we started the activity by ourselves, we feared we had to 'prove' that we were productive.

 We tried standard startup metrics, like metrics of the pirate, and others for a while.
 Unfortunately, it did not work great for us because:

 *   Without any tooling or available figures, it generated some manual work overhead
 *   With 500 developers in the organization, our sample size is small

-We also realized that fear is not a reason to do something.
+We also realized that fear is not a good motivation.
 We decided to stop tracking these metrics systematically.
 We are now experimenting 'just-in-time metrics'.
 Whenever we do something, we put metrics in place to make sure it's doing what we expected...
 If not, we review and adapt.

 It's now close to a lean way of working.
 We are currently using the [lean story template](https://medium.com/product-punk/lean-user-story-template-d3fdafe094df).